aerospike/helm-charts/aerospike-graph/README.md

 variables.
 ## Example commands
 The following example command:
-- Creates a Kubernetes pod named `test-pod`.
+- Creates a helm release named `test-pod`.
 - Specifies `10.32.32.77:3000` as the IP address and port of the Aerospike database server.
 - Specifies `test` as the namespace to use on the Aerospike database.